girishji/omnifunc-complete.vim/README.md

     enable: true,    # 'false' to disable this extension
     priority: 8,     # Higher priority items are shown at the top
     maxCount: 10,    # Maximum number of items shown
+    filetypes: ['python', 'javascript'], # Any filetype that has 'omnifunc' set
     dup: true,       # `true` allows duplicate completion words
     partialWord: ['python3complete#Complete'], # python3complete returns
                         # partial words like 'ow()' instead of 'pow()'